Stewart Lane Music

 Notes

 Our thoughts interact with the quantum world.
-To envision the kind of world we want to live in gives energy and momentum to our desires.
-It enables them to take shape and manifest themselves into the world.
-By the same principle, focusing on all that appears to be wrong, on the hopelessness of any given situation has exactly the same effect.
-In this respect, we always have a choice.
-New revelations from the field of neuroscience show us that there is a direct link between positive thinking and feeling good and a healthy robust immune system.
-This particularly opened up for me when I was writing FOR THE BIRDS and I SEE MONSTERS.
-One of the greatest gifts of our humanness is our ability to imagine.
-Let’s put it to work; imagine the future world we would prefer.
-Give it our focus.
-Give it our attention.
-Be and Be Love.
+When we envision the kind of world we want to live in, we give energy and momentum to our desires, enabling them to take shape and manifest.
+By the same principle, focusing on what’s wrong or the hopelessness of any situation has the same effect.
+In this way, we always have a choice.
+New research in neuroscience shows that there’s a direct link between positive thinking, feeling good, and having a healthy, robust immune system.
+This insight became particularly clear to me while writing FOR THE BIRDS and I SEE MONSTERS.

 Stewart